surf-eds/one-button-compute/example/README.md

 # Multiple files

+Must use version >= v3.0.0 of one-button-compute repo.

 ## Run using cwl-runner

 The job order file (cwa-files.job.yml) contains the list of input files and output filenames.